 Attractions: Yangoupokpi-Lokchao Wildlife Sanctuary, Tengnoupal and Moreh

-7. Thoubal – Trekkers’ paradise
+7. Thoubal – Trekkers’ Paradise

 Thoubal is a preferred destination for the trekkers who like getting lost amidst lush environs.
 Beautified with lakes and rivers, the roads here are enveloped with banyan trees.
-Even locals seem to love planting, as you will come across fruit-bearing plants in the verandahs of the houses.
+Even locals seem to love planting, as you will come across fruit-bearing plants in the verandah of the houses.
 Alongside verdant greenery, you also get to enjoy local culture while touring landmarks like People’s Museum.
 This blend of nature and culture make it among the best places to visit in Manipur.

 Attractions: People’s Museum, Imphal River, Waithou Lake, Ikop Lake, Khongjom War Memorial, Lousi Lake and Thoubal Bazar

-8. Tamenglong – The Land of Hornbill
+8. Tamenglong – The Land Of Hornbill

 Also known as Land of Hornbill, Tamenglong will please you specially if you are a bird-lover.
 The forests here are unexplored, hailing you with its arms open.
 There are waterfalls and rivers, babbling and roaring to elevate the charm of this already enchanting locale.
 Surely, our list of best places to see in Manipur would have been incomplete without mentioning this one.